stellar-deprecated/kelp/README.md

 _Note for Windows Users: You should use a [Bash Shell][bash] to follow the steps below.
 This will give you a UNIX environment in which to run your commands and will enable the `./scripts/build.sh` bash script to work correctly._

-_Note for MacOS Users: Running [install-macos.sh][install-macos-script] should automate steps 1-9 below.
-However, manual installation of PostgreSQL and Docker are additionally required._
+_Note for MacOS Users: Running [install-macos.sh][install-macos-script] should automate the steps below. (including cloning the Kelp repo to the correct Go folder) Remember, manual installation of PostgreSQL and Docker are additionally required._

 ## Manual Installation Steps